waffle-iron/puppyrepo/README.md

 6. oh i thought would be a list. it's more like a long paragraph. why?
   7. will this work?
   8. it did, but numbered it 1.
-I made a list above.
-Go me.
-Here's a test for that thing for testing.